biiuug/Labyrinth-of-Polygons-/README.md

  - Before starting the game, player can choose the difficulty level (differed by number of enemies, gold income etc) -Using Blackboard style achieves the selection of the difficulty level.
 Since the game manager stores all the sorted data, altering those properties and apply to game is simple.

- - Some enemies can fire to damage the towers.
+ - Enemies can fire to damage the towers.
-   - This functionality is achieved by combining the Publish Subscribe style and  the Pipe and Filter style.
-While the Publish-Subscribe style realized the attack between towers and enemies, the Pipe and Filter style guaranteed an intellectual selection of target to attack for both tower and enemy.
+   - Combining the Publish-Subscribe style and the Pipe and Filter style achieve this functionalty.When the Publish-Subscribe style realized the attack, the Pipe and Filter style guaranteed an intellectual selection of target to attack for both tower and enemy.

  - The player can also upgrade/repair/destroy the existing towers.
    - This is achieved by using MVC style and the Object-Oriented style.
 While MVC styles handle the selections from the player, the Object-Oriented style makes each tower can be in different condition (ie. different types, level)